shanemileham/levelupmylife/_content/personal-development/personal-branding.md

   - Who are your favorite influencers?
 Why?
 How do they connect?
 - **Manage**
   - Social media profiles
-    - Facebook, Snapchat, Twitter, LinkedIn, Instagram, YouTube, etc.
+    - Facebook, Snapchat, Twitter, LinkedIn, Instagram, YouTube, G+, etc.
     - Use a consistent handle
     - Use Buffer
+    - Be consistent, creative, and memorable
   - Website
+    - Get this professional wireframed, designed, and built
   - Blog
   - Knowledge Base
   - Other Content
   - Email signature
+    - Include photo, name, title, company, phone, website, email, and links
 - **Connect**
   - Collaborate with influencers
   - Be a speaker / on a panel